Women in Afghanistan: the back story

 In the years following international intervention, many schools opened their doors to girls and women went back to work.
 There was progress towards equality: a new constitution in 2003 enshrined women's rights in it, and in 2009 Afghanistan adopted the Elimination of Violence Against Women (EVAW) law.

-But the Taliban and other highly conservative insurgent groups still control some parts of Afghanistan, and violence and discrimination against women and girls continues - all over Afghanistan.
+But the Taliban seized power in Afghanistan in August 2021, and violence and discrimination against women and girls continues - all over Afghanistan.
 In 2011 it was named 'the most dangerous co untry' to be a woman.

 Now, women are still routinely discriminated against, abused and persecuted.
 There is lots to be done before the equality of political rhetoric becomes an everyday reality for women in Afghanistan.